dfinity/ICRC/ICRCs/ICRC-103/ICRC-103.md

 A ledger that implements ICRC-103 MUST return the metadata entry `icrc103:max_take_value` of type `nat`, indicating the precise maximum number of allowances the ledger will return in response to a query.

-Metadata entries can be retrieved using method `icrc1_metadata` defined in the ICRC-1 standard as well as `icrc103_collection_metadata` defined below.
+Metadata entries can be retrieved using method `icrc1_metadata` defined by the ICRC-1 standard.

 ## 3. Methods